The Evolutionary Pathways of Disk-, Bulge-, and Halo-dominated Galaxies: The TNG50 simulation

 \section{The TNG50 simulation}

 The \TNG\ suite comprises three runs using different simulation volumes and resolutions, namely TNG50, TNG100, and TNG300.
 The simulations are run with gravo-magnetohydrodynamics (MHD) and incorporate a comprehensive galaxy model \citep[see][for details]{Weinberger2017, Pillepich2018a}.
-This study uses the smallest volume run, TNG50, which provides a large enough number of galaxies for statistical analyses and a ``zoom''-like resolution.
+This study uses the smallest volume run, TNG50, which provides a large enough number of galaxies for statistical analyses and a ``zoom''-like resolution in which stellar particles have mass $\sim 10^4 M_\odot$.
 The TNG50 data is now publicly available at \href{https://www.tng-project.org}{https://www.tng-project.org}.
-For comparison, we also include some results of TNG100 in Appendix \ref{appendix}.
+For comparison, we also include some results from TNG100 in Appendix \ref{appendix}.
 First results from this simulation focusing on galactic outflows and the formation of rotationally supported disks are presented in \citet{Nelson2019} and \citet{Pillepich2019}.
-TNG50 includes $2 \times 2160^3$ initial resolution elements in a $\sim 50$ comoving Mpc box, corresponding to a baryon mass resolution of $8.5 \times 10^4 M_\odot$ with a gravitational softening length for stars and dark matter of about $0.3$ kpc at $z = 0$.
+TNG50 includes $2 \times 2160^3$ initial resolution elements in a $\sim 50$ comoving Mpc box, corresponding to a baryon mass resolution of $8.5 \times 10^4 M_\odot$ with a gravitational softening length for stars of about $0.3$ kpc at $z = 0$.
+Dark matter is resolved with particles of mass $4.5 \times 10^5 M_\odot$.
 Meanwhile, the minimum gas softening reaches 74 comoving parsec.
 TNG50 thus has roughly 15 times better mass resolution, and 2.5 times better spatial resolution, than TNG100 \citep[also publicly available, see][]{Nelson2019a}.